cyberworkz/serverless-templates/README.md

 Or, Add a star :star: to the repository

 ### Medium ###
-These templates are used in my stories on <a href="https://serverlesscorner.com" target="_blank">Serverlesscorner</a>, a Medium blog.
+These templates are used in my stories on <a href="https://serverlesscorner.com" target="_blank">Serverlesscorner</a>.
-Love ❤️ reading my stories and other ones on Medium?
-Become a <a href="https://serverlesscorner.com/membership" target="_blank">member</a> if you ain’t already.

 ## Maintainer